claconsay/emp-ipay88-gateway/README.md

 A wordpress plugin that integrates iPay88 Gateway into Events Manager.
 This plugin requires Events Manager and Events Manager Pro installed.

 ###What is Events Manager?
 Events Manager is a plugin for WordPress which enables you to publish event, locations and calendars as well as accepting bookings for these events.
+Click <a href="https://wordpress.org/plugins/events-manager/">here</a> to download the official plugin release.

 ###What is Events Manager Pro?
 Events Manager Pro is a premium add-on for Events Manager, which adds a layer of powerful features to what is already available.
 This includes: